deviddev/billingo-api-v3-php-and-laravel-wrapper/README.md

 This is a simple Laravel (PHP) wrapper for Billingo (billingo.hu) API V3 SwaggerHUB PHP SDK.

-Compatible with: Laravel 6.x (LTS), Laravel 7.x and Laravel 8.x or PHP 7.0<
+Compatible with: Laravel 6.x (LTS), Laravel 8.x or PHP 7.4<=

-**You can use the wrapper freely with all type of PHP projects (not just Laravel) from 1.0.0 version without changing except downloadInvoice method.**
+**You can use the wrapper easily with all type of PHP projects (not just Laravel) from 1.0.0 version without changing except downloadInvoice method.**

-## RoadMap

-v1.1
-- [ ] Implement or rewrite downloadInvoice for native PHP use.

 # Installation